matthiasbruns/android-kotlin-clean-architecture/README.md

 private val presenter = DogsListPresenter()

 /**
- * The LifecycleRegistry is required to allow the ViewModel to observe the lifecycle of this fragment */ private val lifecycleRegistry = LifecycleRegistry(this)
+ * The LifecycleRegistry is required to allow the viewmodel to observe the lifecycle of this fragment */ private val lifecycleRegistry = LifecycleRegistry(this)